coolbho3k/manuf/README.md

 publish it under the LGPLv3 instead of the GPLv2.
 The manuf database is provided for your convenience.

-* License for python library: LGPLv3
+* License for Python library: LGPLv3
 * License for manuf database: GPLv2

 The latest version of the manuf database can be found in the